Abhishek-0912/workspace/README.md

 # workspace

-fetch.txt file is used to scrape and download different documentation websites and course content in a single html file for offilne use.
+fetch.js file is used to scrape and download different documentation websites and course content in a single html file for offilne use.